 Great design makes your ideas stand out and have a bigger impact.
-We've got the tips to get you started!
+We've got tips on using contrast and type to help get you started!

 Whether you're creating a memo, a movie poster, or an animated film, your ideas live and die with your design.
 Guiding your audience with contrast and type allows you to make more effective compositions that will—as a benefit—look a lot cooler too.